Krishna-Prakaash/Rotating-the-Gaming-Object/README.md

 ## Result:
-Thus, the 3D application for rotating the gaming objects in unity is developed successfully.
+Thus, the 3D application for rotating the gaming objects in unity is developed successfully..